-If you are using any of these drugs, you may not be able to use dextromethorphan and promethazine, or you may need dosage adjustments or special tests during treatment.
+If you are using any of these drugs, you may not be able to use Promethazine with DM, or you may need dosage adjustments or special tests during treatment.

-There may be other drugs not listed that can affect dextromethorphan and promethazine.
+There may be other drugs not listed that can affect Promethazine with DM.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.